kitnil/awesome/README.md

 - [grammars-v4](https://github.com/antlr/grammars-v4) - Grammars written for ANTLR v4; expectation that the grammars are free of actions.

+## Arc

+- [anarki](https://github.com/arclanguage/anarki) - Community-managed fork of the Arc dialect of Lisp; for commit privileges submit a pull request.

 ## Assembly

 - [hello-world](https://github.com/leachim6/hello-world) - Hello world in every computer language.
 Thanks to everyone who contributes to this, make sure to see CONTRIBUTING.md for contribution instructions!